GolangUA/workshops/calendar/README.md

   - metrics:
     - total number of events,
     - number of users,
-    - requests per seconds,
+    - requests per second,
-    - requests per seconds per user,
+    - avg. requests per user per second,
     - goroutines used,
     - memory used,
     - cpu used;